-Perth is one of the most populous cities in the country, with over 2 million residents living in the greater metropolitan area.
-Many unexpected situations can arise in a city as big as Perth that requires specialised skills and know-how to be able to manage all kinds of incidents.
-As such, the knowledge of first aid and emergency care is an invaluable skill to have when living in the city.
+Perth is the fourth most populous city in the country, with over 2 million residents living in the greater metropolitan area.
+Many unexpected situations can arise in a city as big as Perth that requires specialised skills and know-how to be able to manage all kinds of incidents including cardiopulmonary resuscitation.
+So knowing first aid and emergency health care is an invaluable skill to have when living in this city.

-Australia Wide First Aid is a nationally accredited Registered Training Organisation (filed under RTO No. 31961) that specialises in the delivery of first aid training.
-Our goal is to be able to make innovative first aid solutions available to everyone on a national level, ensuring that individuals have the needed skills to be able to save a life when faced with an emergency situation.
+Australia Wide First Aid is a nationally accredited Registered Training Organisation (RTO No. 31961) that specialises in the delivery of first aid training.
+We are on a mission to make innovative first aid solutions accessible to all on a national level, ensuring that individuals have the needed skills to be able to save a life when faced with an emergency situation.

-We are the RTO of choice when it comes to both online and personal first aid training.
-Australia Wide First Aid is made up of highly skilled Trainers and Assessors that are knowledgeable in modern first aid best practices that conform to all industry standards.
-We also make it a point to stay compliant with VET Quality Framework when it comes to implementing effective management practices, as well as fulfilling all training and customer service standards.
+We are the RTO of choice when it comes to blended online and face to face first aid training.
+Australia Wide First Aid only employs the very best Trainers and Assessors who’s knowledge and experience in modern first aid best practices is second to none and exceeds industry standards.
+We also make it a point to exceed VET Quality Framework compliance standards.
+We implement the most effective management structures to ensure the best end to end customer journey.

-Our First Aid courses in Perth are divided across two major locations – in Belmont and Joondalup.
-All our courses strictly align with all the guidelines set by the Australian and New Zealand Committee on Resuscitation (ANZCOR).
-Because of this, all first aid and CPR training certificates that we issue upon the completion of each course are accredited and recognised across the country.
+Our First Aid courses in Perth are divided across two major locations – Belmont and Joondalup.
+Our courses strictly align with all the guidelines set by the Australian and New Zealand Committee on Resuscitation (ANZCOR).
+Because of this, all first aid and CPR training certificates we issue upon the completion of each course are to the highest possible standard.
+Our certification is fully accredited and recognised right across the country.

-Our Joondalup training room is located in the College of Electrical Training and is most convenient for students coming from the Northern Suburbs of Perth.
-Our Belmont training centre is located in the Belmont Sports and Recreation Club.
+We deliver our Joondalup training courses from the College of Electrical Training which is most convenient for students coming from the Northern Suburbs of Perth.
+Our Belmont training centre is located at the Belmont Sports and Recreation Club.
 It’s just a twenty minute drive from Perth CBD and is best suited for students living in Bayswater, Canning Vale, and Western Suburbs.

 Australia Wide First Aid has a national network of training venues found in convenient locations outside of Perth.
 Those looking to enhance their skill set with the knowledge of first aid can visit our other training centres in Melbourne, Sydney, Queensland, Brisbane, Blacktown, Browns Plains, Darra, Gold Coast, Ipswich, Clayton, Mt.
 Gravatt, North Lakes, South Lakes, Toowoomba, Townsville, Capalaba, Mitchelton, Springfield Lakes, and other locations.